Ozan Tufan

-Ozan Tufan (born 23 March 1995) is a Turkish professional footballer who plays as a midfielder for EFL Championship club Hull City and the Turkey national team.
-His primary position is holding midfielder but he can also play as both right back and also right winger.
+Ozan Tufan (born 23 March 1995) is a Turkish professional footballer who plays as a midfielder for Süper Lig club Trabzonspor and the Turkey national team.
+His primary position is attacking midfielder, but he can also play as a striker or a right winger.

 Club career

 On 19 August 2021, Tufan left Turkey for the first time in his career when he joined newly promoted Premier League club Watford on a season-long loan deal with the option to buy.
 On 2 February 2022, the loan was terminated early with Tufan returning to Turkey having only made nine appearances in all competitions.
 Following his return, Watford's Academy Manager, Omer Riza, talked about Tufan's struggle to adapt to the pace of the Premier League.

 On 1 July 2022, Tufan signed for Championship club Hull City for an undisclosed fee.
 Tufan signed a three-year deal with the club holding the option for a further year.
-Tufan made his debut on 30 July 2022 in the home match against Bristol City and scored a penalty to level the score.
+He made his debut for the Tigers on 30 July 2022 in the home match against Bristol City and scored a penalty to level the score.
+Tufan scored his first hat-trick for Hull in their 4–2 home victory over Sheffield Wednesday on 12 August 2023.

+In September 2023, Tufan was named Hull City's Player of the Month for August.

+On 27 June 2024, Tufan moved to Trabzonspor for an undisclosed fee.